How do I use Needine?

 - ›Link models when creating certificates or drafts

 Even if you use a public model (e.g., GPT-4o, Claude 3), register it.
-The specific version makes the audit trail complete.
+The specific version and GPAI classification make the audit trail complete.

 Drafts